Amelia5p/bloomandbrew/README.md

 ## Future Features

 In the future I would like to add the following features to further improve the site:
+- Add functionality to save the user's cart if they log out and back in, once more products are added, this was not needed so I used a session-based cart as the product range is quite small.
+- A wishlist for users.

 ## CRUD Functionality

-- User's can Create, Read, Update and Delete both their cart and their profile information.
+- Full CRUD functionality is implemented on the site.
+User's can Create, Read, Update and Delete both their cart and their profile information.

 ## Data Model
 - The data models for the project are shown below.